StartBootstrap/startbootstrap-clean-blog-jekyll/seminar.md

 ## Current Speakers

+Please click on the talk title to see the abstract.

 <details>
 <summary>26 June, 2020 (8 pm IST): Autocommuting Probability of finite groups (Dr. Parama Dutta, Lahimpur Girls' College)</summary>